DigitalZebra/react-native-caemitterlayer/README.md

 - **Better image support**

-  This library currently requires inlining of the images used in emitter cells.
-The images must be represented as base64 strings on the JS side.
+  This library currently requires inlining of the images used for emitter cells (via `EmitterCellType.imageData`).
+The images must be represented as base64 encoded strings on the JS side.
 This isn't ideal for performance or developer ergonomics.
 A better way of handling images is high priority.

 - **Better animation support**

-  It's currently not possible to directly animate the `<EmitterView>` via RN Animated or Reanmiated.
+  It's currently not possible to animate `EmitterView` directly via RN Animated or Reanmiated.
 Will be looking at ways to support this to avoid having to wrap the `<EmitterView>` in an `<Animated.View>` or similar.

 - **Support placeholders for `emitterPosition` and `emitterSize`.**